How to Correctly Respond to Sexual Harassment in Your Business

 Ways to Prevent Sexual Harassment in Your Small Business

-The most important way to prevent sexual harassment in your small business is to develop a very clear sexual harassment policy as soon as possible.
-The United States Equal Employment Opportunity Commission offers some tips on crafting a robust policy.
+The most important way to prevent sexual harassment in your small business is to develop a strong sexual harassment policy as soon as possible.
+The United States Equal Employment Opportunity Commission offers some tips on crafting a solid policy.

 Emphasize that there is zero tolerance for sexual harassment of any kind and encourage employees to come forward if they feel threatened in any way.
 Create a safe environment and a confidential system for employees to report sexual harassment.